Triumph of the Will: Reception

 If you see this film again today you ascertain that it doesn't contain a single reconstructed scene.
 Everything in it is true.
 And it contains no tendentious commentary at all.
 It is history.
 A pure historical film ... it is film-vérité.
 It reflects the truth that was then in 1934, history.
 It is therefore a documentary.
 Not a propaganda film.
 Oh!
 I know very well what propaganda is.
 That consists of recreating events in order to illustrate a thesis, or, in the face of certain events, to let one thing go in order to accentuate another.
 I found myself, me, at the heart of an event which was the reality of a certain time and a certain place.
 My film is composed of what stemmed from that.

-However, Riefenstahl was an active participant in the rally, though in later years she downplayed her influence significantly, claiming, "I just observed and tried to film it well.
+Riefenstahl was an active participant in the rally, though in later years she downplayed her influence significantly, claiming, "I just observed and tried to film it well.
 The idea that I helped to plan it is downright absurd."
 Ebert states that Triumph of the Will is "by general consent [one] of the best documentaries ever made", but added that because it reflects the ideology of a movement regarded by many as evil, it poses "a classic question of the contest between art and morality: Is there such a thing as pure art, or does all art make a political statement?"
 When reviewing the film for his "Great Movies" collection, Ebert reversed his opinion, characterizing his earlier conclusion as "the received opinion that the film is great but evil" and calling it "a terrible film, paralyzingly dull, simpleminded, overlong and not even 'manipulative', because it is too clumsy to manipulate anyone but a true believer".